shreyash00007/Todo-List/README.md

 # Todo-List
-A Simple to do list made with JS
+A Simple to do list made with JavaScript
 ### **👉 Live Demo URL:** <a >***Visit here***</a>